octoblu/node-meshblu-socket.io/README.md

 * `query` Query object, must contain only the `uuid` property.
   * `uuid` UUID of the device to retrieve.
+* `callback` Function that will be called with a `result`.
+  * `result` Object passed to the callback.
+Contains either the `device` or `error` key, but never both.
+    * `device` The full device record from the Meshblu registry.
+    * `error` String explaining the what went wrong.
+Is only present if something went wrong

+##### Note

+In Meshblu, it is not possible to distinguish between a device not existing and not having permission to view a device.
+In most of the Meshblu API calls, the error in both cases yields the protocol-specific equivalent of an `HTTP 404: Not Found`.
+The Socket.IO API, however, returns the error `Forbidden`.
+This is for backwards compatibility and will likely change with the next major version release of the Socket.IO API.

 ##### Example

+When requesting a valid device that the authorized device may view:

 ```javascript
 conn.device({uuid: '78159106-41ca-4022-95e8-2511695ce64c'}, function(result){